Rob Edwards (footballer, born 1982): Middlesbrough

 On 24 June 2025, Edwards was appointed head coach of Championship club Middlesbrough on a three-year contract.
 Following a perfect start to the season, winning the first four fixtures of the 2025–26 season with just one goal conceded, he was named EFL Championship Manager of the Month for August.

 In November 2025, Edwards was approached by Wolverhampton Wanderers over their head coach vacancy.
 Despite the club initially rejecting this approach, they granted Edwards permission to discuss with Wolves on 8 November, with Edwards not taking charge of the club's match that day against Birmingham City.
 He left Middlesbrough with the team sitting 2nd in the table.

 Wolverhampton Wanderers

-On 12 November 2025, Edwards was appointed manager of Wolverhampton Wanderers on a 3-year deal, returning to the club he began his coaching career at.
+On 12 November 2025, Edwards was appointed manager of Wolverhampton Wanderers on a 3-year deal, returning to the club he began his coaching career at and replacing Vítor Pereira.
 Wolves paid Middlesbrough a reported compensation fee of around £3.8 million for him and his assistant Harry Watling.
+His first game in charge ended in a 2–0 home defeat to 2025 FA Cup Winners Crystal Palace.
+At the 20th attempt in their season, Wolves beat fellow strugglers West Ham United 3–0 which was their first win of their season.
+Edwards was sacked on 11 June 2026 after seven months in charge.